Subacute Sclerosing Panencephalitis (SSPE)

 The most effective way to prevent SSPE is through measles vaccination.
 The measles, mumps, and rubella (MMR) vaccine is highly effective in preventing measles infection and, consequently, SSPE.
 Widespread immunization efforts are crucial in reducing the incidence of this devastating disease.

-Frequently Asked Questions
+040-68334455Frequently Asked Questions

-1. What causes subacute sclerosing panencephalitis (SSPE)?
+What is the survival rate for subacute sclerosing panencephalitis (SSPE)?